OlgerCA/datasciencecoursera/CodeBook.md

 67. "fBodyBodyGyroJerkMag-mean()-average"
 68. "fBodyBodyGyroJerkMag-std()-average"

-For a more deeper explanation about the features included in the original raw set please take a look at "features_info.txt".
+Note that all the previous values are averages of features included in the raw set.
+Features themselfs are the result of applying some function (mean() or sd() in this case) to the original accelerometer and gyroscope values.
+These are usually divided by axis: x, y or z.
+For a deeper explanation about the features included in the original raw set please take a look at "features_info.txt" of the original set (a link is provided at README.md).